Why Chlorine In Swimming Pools Can Increase Acne

 Why does it happen?

-Then there’s the skin barrier, your skin’s natural defence system, featuring an acidic PH which destroys infectious viruses and bacteria attempting to enter your body, much like the earth’s atmosphere burning up an entering comet.
+Then there’s the skin barrier, your skin’s natural defence system, featuring an acidic PH which destroys infectious viruses and bacteria much like the earth’s atmosphere burning up an entering comet.
 The skin barrier also controls hydration, even making adjustments in tune with weather conditions like air temperature and humidity.

 In this 2003 study, atopic dermatitis patients were exposed directly to chlorine through bathing water.
 Firstly, the water-holding capacity of the skin fell, or in other words, the skin became drier.
 Secondly, having atopic dermatitis (an inflammatory skin condition similar to acne) made chlorine’s drying dangers more pronounced.